Louisiana High School Athletic Association

-The Louisiana High School Athletic Association (LHSAA) is the agency that regulates and promotes the interscholastic athletic competitions of all high schools in the state of Louisiana.
+The Louisiana High School Athletic Association (LHSAA) is the agency that regulates and promotes the interscholastic athletic competitions of all high schools in the U.S. state of Louisiana.

 Organization

 LHSAA was founded in Baton Rouge, Louisiana in October 1920.
 The LHSAA's main office was in Hammond from 1953 until 1972, when it returned to Baton Rouge.

-The LHSAA is governed by an Executive Director and an executive committee, with representatives from each of the association's class divisions.
+The LHSAA is governed by an executive director and an executive committee, with representatives from each of the association's class divisions.
 LHSAA member schools include public, private, and parochial schools throughout the state.
 LHSAA is affiliated with the National Federation of State High School Associations.

 As of 1996, LHSAA included 410 member schools and an annual certification of approximately 70,000 student athletes each year.